 When the organizational culture supports teamwork, team members understand how the strategy of using teams fits in the total context of their organization's strategic plan and success goals, too.
-Team members understand why using teams will help their organization attain its business goals - and how they can attain their personal goals by effective participation.
+Team members understand why using teams will help their organization attain its business goals—and how they can attain their personal goals through effective participation.

 In fact, they understand the context of a team culture so well, that they are convinced that teams are the only way their organization will excel.

 This is an understanding that you will need to woo Baby Boomer employees, and to a degree, Gen X employees, to experience.
 Especially your Baby Boomers represent a generation that consisted of fully contributing individual performers.
 These employees had little experience of teams, other than athletic teams, and it was difficult to convince them that team-based culture and team expectations were superior ways in which they could contribute.